cognusion/AllHandsOnDeck/README.md

 So how would you tag your hosts?
 There aren't any hosts listed on that command!!
 Relax, we got this.

 All reads all the .json files in the --configs folder (defaults to "configs/" for convenience).
-Host and Workflow configs stanzas may be smattered about, and will all get meged together when All reads them.
+Host and Workflow config stanzas may be smattered about, and will all get merged together when All reads them.

 Host
 ----

-Configs specify hosts which can have:
+Configs can specify hosts which can have:
 * Address - IP address of the host (optional, if Name is a valid hostname)
-* Arch - Architecture of the host (e.g. 'Linux x86_64') (optional)
+* Arch - Architecture of the host (e.g. 'x86_64') (optional)
-* Name - Name of the host, if it's a valid DNS hostname, Address may be omitted
+* Name - Name of the host.
+If it's a valid DNS hostname, Address may be omitted
 * Port - Which port SSH is running on.
 Defaults to 22.
 * Tags - Array of strings which can be used with filters.
 * User - A specific user to use when SSHing to this host.
 Overrides --user param.